 The red fox lives in forests, grasslands, mountains, deserts, and suburban areas.

 The black rat is also known as the roof rat.
-They are a nocturnal rodent that lives in every continent in the world except for Antarctica.
+They are nocturnal rodents who live on every continent except for Antarctica.

-Their color ranges from black to light brown with a lighter color on the underbody.
-They measure from 12.75 to 18.25 cm and weigh from 75 to 230g.
+Their color ranges from black to light brown, with golden color on the underbody.
+They measure from 12.75 to 18.25 cm and weigh 75 to 230g.

 Black rats are omnivores and eat seeds, stems, fruit, leaves, and fungi.
 They live in cliffs, rocks, ground, trees, and urban areas.

-Their lifespan is 12 months and are considered pests by farmers.
+Their lifespan is 12 months, and they are considered pests by farmers.

 The average weight of this species is around 12 grams.